wp-plugins/captcha-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Captcha Bank is a Bullet Proof Advance Protection Shield for your Wordpress website.
+Captcha Bank protects your website from spam and abuse while letting real people pass through with ease.
 It's more than just a Captcha!

 == Description ==

+#### Captcha Bank = Tough on bots, Easy on humans

 [**WP Captcha Bank - Best Captcha Plugin**](http://tech-banker.com/products/wp-captcha-bank/) is a powerful WordPress shield which allows you to protect your WordPress website from SPAM.
 You can display **Captcha** on Login Form, Registration Form, Comment Form, Admin Comment form, Contact Bank Form and Hide **Captcha** for registered users easily.